Colm1711/tweet_sentiment-_analyzer/README.md

 - User can login with their email and password validated by external Database.

-- User can reigster their details, again this is checked at time of reistration to avoid unnecessary follow up emails.
+- User can reigster their details, again this is checked at time of registration to avoid unnecessary follow up emails.

 - User can view live data from stock market.

 - User can view how that company is currently trending in real time, application parses tweets and adds snetiment score to data.

 - User can search look back of previous weeks stock information for given company.

+- Admin can approve registraitns in real time & automatically.
+This updates user sheet so user can then log in.

 ### Future Features